Mindfulness Based Stress Reduction Courses in San Luis Obispo

 Benefits are seen with just a few minutes of meditation practice each day together with bringing the practice into normal daily activities.

 The field of neuroscience has begun seriously studying this approach, finding significant benefits and observable changes in the brain.
 This is why we are seeing these practices being applied in healthcare, business, education, sports, and even the military and government.
-For example, twenty percent of England's Members of Parliament, so far, have taken a Mindfulness Based Stress Reduction (MBSR) course.

 This capacity of mindful attention and care is best learned face to face in a class series from a qualified teacher.
 It is not so much about learning information, but more a practicing in different ways and situations.